Moerfelden/CNAND_nd064_C4_Observability_Starter_Files/Project_Starter_Files-Building_a_Metrics_Dashboard/README.md

 ## Building KPIs for our plan
 *TODO*: Now that we have our SLIs and SLOs, create a list of 2-3 KPIs to accurately measure these metrics as well as a description of why those KPIs were chosen.
 We will make a dashboard for this, but first write them down here.

+1. Daily Uptime Percentage:
+This KPI measures the overall uptime of the application over a period of 24 hours.
+It directly correlates with the SLO of 99.95% uptime and helps track whether the application meets its availability goals.

+2. Average Error Rate:
+This KPI tracks the average error rate of requests over a specified period.
+A low error rate indicates that the application is functioning correctly, which is essential for maintaining high availability and user satisfaction.

+3. Average Response Time:
+This KPI measures the average time taken to respond to user requests.
+Monitoring response times helps ensure that the application is not only available but also performing well, contributing to a positive user experience.

 ## Final Dashboard
 *TODO*: Create a Dashboard containing graphs that capture all the metrics of your KPIs and adequately representing your SLIs and SLOs.
 Include a screenshot of the dashboard here, and write a text description of what graphs are represented in the dashboard.